mikomatyk/vimrc/README.md

     smart-tabs

-This script downloads and installs the [Smart Tabs][00] plugin made by Michael Geddes.
+This script downloads and locally installs the [Smart Tabs][00] plugin made by Michael Geddes.
 Although this plugin has not been maintained for many years, it still works for me.

 ### Case labels